 If you think you have cryptosporidium or giardia, this is what you should do.

 - Go to your doctor.
-They may ask to test a specimen of your faeces for cryptosporidium or giardia.
+They may ask to test a specimen of your feces for cryptosporidium or giardia.
 Your doctor will give you advice on how to collect the specimen and what to do with it.

 - Take medicines if your doctor prescribes them.

-- There is no treatment for cryptosporidium, but there are medicines to help the symptoms.
+- There is no treatment for Cryptosporidium, but there are medicines to help the symptoms.

 - There are treatments for giardia.

 Cryptosporidium and giardia are notifiable diseases – meaning that your doctor will inform the Medical Officer of Health of the Public Health Service (PHS).
 The PHS may contact you to find out how you were infected.
-This helps prevent more cases of the infection.
+This helps prevent more cases of infection.